secretstartups/handbook/customer-success/solutions-architects/processes/index.html.md

 EMEA Enterprise SA's are aligned regionally with Strategic Account Leaders and aligned in their respective account activities.
 Each team collaborates according to standard [Working Agreements](#working-agreements), but they can be adjusted by teams individually.

-Default alignment is maintained in the [EMEA Triage README](https://gitlab.com/gitlab-com/customer-success/sa-triage-boards/emea-triage/-/blob/master/README.md).
+Default alignment is maintained in the [EMEA SAL-SA Alignment page](https://gitlab.com/groups/gitlab-com/customer-success/solutions-architecture/-/wikis/EMEA-SAL-SA-Alignment).
 Exceptions will happen, especially in the case where SAL's work with named accounts.

-When workload exceeds the SA's capacity or when there is a request from other departments, please submit the request for assistance on the [EMEA Triage Board](https://gitlab.com/gitlab-com/customer-success/sa-triage-boards/emea-triage/boards).
-The issue creation and triage processes are described in detail below.
+When workload exceeds the SA's capacity or when there is a request from other departments, please reach out via **#emea-sa-tam** Slack channel for assistance.

 ### Commercial Engagement Model